-Mandatory steps of preparation for arthroscopy:
+Mandatory preparation steps for arthroscopy:

 Typical rehabilitation program after arthroscopy: